gcasu/simdata-merger/README.md

 5. Run the script with the following command `python simdata_merger.py`

 ## Usage
-- As long as the script is running, it will detect changes made to the simmods.json file and merge them with the simdata.json file into a new simdata.simjson file
+- As long as the script is running, it will detect changes made to the simmods.json file and merge them with the simdata.json file into a new simdata.simjson file.
 - You can use simdata.json as a readonly source, and simmods.json as an additive file for your modded entries.
-The script will then do the magic by creating a fresh simdata.simjson file each time you modify the diff file
+The script will then do the magic by creating a fresh simdata.simjson file each time you modify the diff file.

 ## Warnings
-- If you had already modified simdata.simjson file before, please be sure to backup you changes into simmods.json before running the script, otherwise they will be overwritten
+- If you had already modified simdata.simjson file before, please be sure to backup you changes into simmods.json before running the script, otherwise they will be overwritten.
-- In case a new AoM: Retold patch is released, you will probably need to extract again simdata.simjson from the game assets and rename it to simdata.json
+- In case a new AoM: Retold patch is released, you will probably need to extract again simdata.simjson from the game assets and rename it to simdata.json.

 Enjoy!